 In this context, ICAO is invited to develop aeronautical Standards and Recommended Practices (SARPs) identifying how UAS CNPC operate under the existing FSS primary allocation, based on the Resolution 155 (Rev.WRC-19).

+[Modifications were proposed, but not agreed to to portions of the yellow highlight text.
+They are being carried forward for information to allow for discussion and resolution at FSMP-WG/15]

 As a basis for developing these SARPs, since CNPC is a safety-of-life aeronautical system, ICAO is expecting that the decision of WRC-23 results in a Resolution that;

-clearly provides primary status to the various elements of the UAS CNPC link, including both the UAES and the UACS Earth station, taking into account the definitions contained within the radio regulations
+[clearly provides primary status to the various elements of the UAS CNPC link, including both the UAES and the UACS Earth station, taking into account the definitions contained within the radio regulations][A proposal was made to delete this text]

-,
+[gives absolute priority in accordance with Article 40 of the ITU Constitution for the FSS used for the CNPC link to prevent harmful interferences from other FSS networks,][suggested add]

+[Article 4.10 has to be applied,][suggested add]

+[CNPC UA Earth station has to be protected from terrestrial services,][suggested add]

-removes the apparent inconsistency, in common frequency bands, between
+removes the [][proposed deletion]inconsistency, in common frequency bands, between

-a) Resolutions 156, 169, and any future Resolution that require that Earth stations in motion shall not be used or relied upon for safety-of-life applications and
+a) Resolutions 156, 169, and any future Resolution that require that Earth stations in motion shall not be used or relied upon for safety-of-life applications, and

 b) Resolution 155 that addresses the use of Earth stations in motion on board UA for safety-of-life applications,

-acknowledges that in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation it is the States that are responsible for ensuring the safety-of-life aspects of the use of UAS CNPC,
+[acknowledges that in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation it is the States that are responsible for ensuring the safety-of-life aspects of the use of UAS CNPC, or

-acknowledges that in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation it is the States that are responsible for ensuring the safety-of-life aspects of the use of UAS CNPC,
+acknowledges that in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation, ICAO is responsible to define the performance based requirements to ensure the safety-of-life aspects of the use of UAS CNPC,][two versions]

-provides operators, air traffic service providers and regulatory authorities sufficient information about the level of interference within the area of the UAS operation, including outside of the territory where they provide air traffic services, to support and/or validate supporting documentation for safety cases,
+[provides operators, air traffic service providers and regulatory authorities sufficient information about the level of interference within the area of the UAS operation, including outside of the territory where they provide air traffic services, to support and/or validate supporting documentation for safety cases, or

-provides operators, air traffic service providers and regulatory authorities sufficient information about the level of interference within the area of the UAS operation, including outside of the territory where they provide air traffic services, to support and/or validate supporting documentation for safety cases,
+provides to aviation regulatory authorities authorizing the UAS flight, available information about the level of interference within the area of the UAS operation, including outside of the territory to support the establishment of the safety cases,][two versions]

-ensures that safety cases or supporting documentation do not need to be revisited as a result of future satellite co-ordination agreements.
+[ensures that safety cases or supporting documentation do not need to be revisited as a result of future satellite co-ordination agreements. or

-ensures that safety cases or supporting documentation do not need to be revisited as a result of future satellite co-ordination agreements.
+ensures that safety aspect of CNPC link is considered in the future satellite co-ordination agreements.][two versions]

+[If such conditions could not be provided by ITU-R, ICAO will not be in a position to operate safely CNPC link.][suggested add]

 Within the ITU during the last study period work has made substantive progress but it has not been formally completed for the following two documents that addressed various resolves within Resolution 155:

-ITU-R M.[UAS CNPC_CHAR] - Characteristics of unmanned aircraft system control and non-payload Earth stations for use with space stations operating in the Fixed Satellite Service,
+[ITU-R M.[UAS CNPC_CHAR] - Characteristics of unmanned aircraft system control and non-payload Earth stations for use with space stations operating in the Fixed Satellite Service,] [A proposal is made to delete this bullet]

 ITU-R M.[UA_PFD] - Review of power flux-density limits in accordance with resolves 16 of Resolution 155 (WRC-15).